crmcarecloud/api-php-client/docs/Api/ProductsApi.md

 $sort_direction = "sort_direction_example"; // string | Direction of sorting the response list.
 $name = "name_example"; // string | Search record by name or a part of the name.
 $code = "code_example"; // string | Code of the product.
-$external_id = "external_id_example"; // string | The unique external id.
-It may be ID from the other system.
+$external_id = "external_id_example"; // string | The ID from other system than CareCloud.
+It is usually used for the synchronization or identification of the record in between CareCloud and other system.
+The ID doesn't need to be necessary unique.
+Usage of other parameter could be required to return more specific results.
-$external_type_code = "GLOBAL"; // string | Every product can have more than one external ID depends of the business requirements.
+$external_type_code = "external_type_code_example"; // string | Every product can have more than one external ID depends of the business requirements.
 This parameter allows to pick from witch list of external IDs you want to choose.
 For the list of external type codes please contact you account manager.
 If the parameter is not set, API uses as a default value GLOBAL.

 try {
     $result = $apiInstance->getProducts($accept_language, $count, $offset, $sort_field, $sort_direction, $name, $code, $external_id, $external_type_code);